 Cannabinoids are chemical compounds contained in the cannabis plant.
 There are over 85 cannabioids in the plant.
 Cannabidiol, or CBD, is one of them.
 Tetrahydrocannabinol, better known as THC, is another.
 THC is the compound in marijuana that gets people high.
 CBD does not produce this effect.
 In fact, of all of the chemical compounds in the cannabis plant, only THC produces a psychoactive effect.
 Neither CBD nor the other cannabinoids produce any psychoactive effect, except THC.

-Buying CBD and selecting a legitimate product is not easy.
+Buying CBD and selecting a authentic product is not easy.
 Aside from sifting through the typical manufacturers hype there are other issues as well.
 One notable area of confusion is shopping on the world’s biggest shopping website Amazon.
 Amazon does not permit the sale of CBD products although some companies market by calling it hemp extract or hemp oil.
 But the labeling on most of these products is often not clear regarding what exactly is in the product.
 Another issue is the use of the term ‘hemp oil.’
 Generally most hemp oil products are simply an oil made from the hemp seed.
 The seeds of the hemp plant contain little, if any, CBD.
 This and more makes shopping for CBD a challenge because many people will purchase a product they think contains CBD but which has none of it.

 So, the idea behind this blog is to try to make shopping for CBD a little easier by posting relevant news stories about the changing CBD landscape as well as reviewing some of the more popular CBD products including CBD Oil, CBD Tinctures, CBD Edibles and CBD Vape products.
 We will take a close look at the representations made by the various companies offering these products.